shwetankRathore/prototyping-html-css/hw4-css-box-model/README.md

 1. **Fork** this repository, and
 2. **Clone** the Forked repo to your computer.

 ## 2. Open the index.html file into your browser.
+(Chrome or Firefox for this lesson works fine.)

 ## 3. Inspect each element on the page with the Inspector Tool.
 You should see something like the below image: